LeetLLM

 Each query-generation module can expose its own prompt state to optimization.
 Whether optimizing multiple hops improves retrieval and final answers requires trace inspection and held-out evaluation; a larger search surface can also spend more compile budget.

-These failure modes are worth checking early because each can consume compile budget without producing a deployable artifact.
+Check these failure modes early because each can consume compile budget without producing a deployable artifact.

 The "exact match" trap

-Cause: You're treating generation like classification.
-A resolution that says "Your package will arrive tomorrow" and one that says "Estimated delivery: tomorrow" mean the same thing, but exact match gives them a 0.
+• Cause: You're treating generation like classification.
+A resolution that says "Run rollback after owner approval" and one that says "Rollback approved: run it now" may mean the same thing in context, but exact match gives them a 0.

-Fix: Use an LLM-as-judge metric, or at least a heuristic like "Does the resolution mention a policy number and a timeframe?"
+• Fix: Use an LLM-as-judge metric, or at least a heuristic like "Does the resolution mention the relevant policy and required approval?"
 Exact match is fine for short labels (urgency levels), but it's the wrong tool for open-ended generation.

 Data hunger

-Fix: Start with a small, representative split, measure uncertainty and slice coverage, then add examples where evaluation shows gaps.
-Do not claim a required sample count before measuring the task.
+• Fix: Start with a small, representative split, measure uncertainty and slice coverage, then add examples where evaluation shows gaps.
+Don't claim a required sample count before measuring the task.

 Not inspecting the compiled prompt

-Cause: You treated the optimizer as a black box.
+• Cause: You didn't inspect the optimizer output.
 You don't know which few-shot examples it selected or how it rewrote the instructions.

 Hidden production mistakes